maz4/fe-cosik/README.md

 The project was build with the following technologies and methodologies:
 - Semantic HTML5
 - CSS
+- Sass
-- CSS modules
+- BEM
 - JavaScript
-- React
-- Redux
+- Gulp
 - NPM
-- Webpack
 - mobile first
 - responsive layout